 1. Marine microbiomes All environments on Earth harbor communities of microorganisms, or “microbiomes,” that are integral to the ecosystem.
 Microbiomes regulate processes like nutrient cycling and animal health, and often contain thousands of different species.
 There are many types of microbiomes in the ocean, like those in the water column and sediments, attached to particles, or associated with higher organisms like plankton.
 However, most microbes have yet to be cultured in a laboratory.
 Instead, we rely on DNA and RNA sequencing to answer basic questions about who is there and what they are doing.
 Thanks to advances in sequencing technology and computational tools, we can analyze massive amounts of sequence data to extract patterns of taxonomy and function from entire communities.
 These analyses are collectively referred to as “-omics” methods and include genomics, metagenomics, and transcriptomics, which are the analyses of whole genomes, environmental DNA, and gene expression, respectively.
-In my postdoc at Georgia Tech, I am studying marine and aquarium systems to understand how microbiomes are shaped by competition, respond to perturbations, and impact the health of their environment.
-For one of my projects addressing these questions, I am part of an interdisciplinary team exploring blue hole formations.
+I study marine microbiomes to understand how they are shaped by resource limitation, respond to perturbations, and impact the health of their environment.
+For example, I am part of an interdisciplinary team exploring blue holes in the Gulf of Mexico.
 Blue holes are subsurface caverns that formed during the last ice age in calcium carbonate, or karst, bedrock.
 When sea level rose they became undersea structures with unique physical and chemical characteristics compared to the surrounding water column.
-Our first sampling expedition showed that the holes host high levels of a rare and understudied microbes.
+Our first sampling expedition showed that the holes host high levels of rare and understudied microbes.
 The genome sequences of these taxa, which I assembled from the environmental DNA (nothing grown in the lab), provide important new insight into the ecology of low oxygen marine systems, which are projected to expand substantially with climate change.
 For more on blue holes check out the PBS Changing Seas episode on our expeditions, and my recent publication in The ISME Journal and accompanying blog post.